Revizor: Testing Black-box CPUs against Speculation Contracts: Design and Implementation

 \subsection{Model}

-Model collects contract traces for test cases and inputs by executing them on an ISA-level emulator modified according to the target contract.
-The emulator speculatively executes instructions based on the contract's execution clause and collects observations based on the observation clause.
-The complete contract trace is a list of all such observations collected while executing a test case with a single input.
-In our implementation, we use Unicorn~\cite{quynh2015unicorn}, a customizable x86 emulator, which we manually modified to implement the clauses listed in~\secref{our-contracts}.
+Model's task is to automate the collection of contract traces (\chref{ctraces}).
+We achieve this by executing test cases on an ISA-level emulator modified according to the contract.
+The emulator implements the contract's execution clause, such as exploring all speculative execution paths, followed by a rollback, and it collects observations based on the observation clause.
+The resulting trace is a list of observations collected while executing a test case with a single input.
+We base our implementation on Unicorn~\cite{quynh2015unicorn}, a customizable x86 emulator, modified to implement the clauses listed in~\secref{our-contracts}.

-\myparagraph{Observation Clauses} Every time the emulator executes an instruction listed in the observation clause, it records its exposed information into the trace.
-This happens during both normal and speculative execution, unless the contract explicitly states otherwise.
+\myparagraph{Observation Clauses} When the emulator executes an instruction listed in the observation clause, it records its exposed information into the trace.
+This happens during both normal and speculative execution, unless the contract states otherwise.